ArgusHQ/Spankchain-TokenVault/Analysis.md

   uint _tokensToBeAllocated)
 ```

 This function instantiates the vault.
 It accepts a UNIX timestamp to indicate when the tokens should be unlocked.
 It also accepts a token contract, which indicates which token we intend to lock up.
-Finally, it accpets the number of tokens that we expect the vault to hold.
+Finally, it accepts the number of tokens that we expect the vault to hold.

 ### setInvestor
 ```